SolidAlloy/GenericUnityObjects/README.md

 This way you ensure that the plugin will not lose reference to the class and there will be no issues with instantiating your class if you decide to rename it later.

 Also, when renaming a class, it's recommended to rename the file first, and then the class itself.

+#### What happens if I remove a class that derives from GenericScriptableObject?

+The plugin handles removal of the auto-generated classes.
+You may see an error in the console for one second, then the editor will recompile assemblies again, and all the auto-generated classes will be removed.